Icon times

 We actively consider risk parameters like Beta and Standard Deviation in our analysis.
 Incorporating these parameters help in constructing portfolios with limited downside risk.
 Thus, if the benchmark stocks take a steep fall, the constructed model portfolio falls at a lesser pace and quantum.
 One of the criteria for selecting stocks is that after constructing the portfolio, Beta and Standard Deviation of the constructed portfolio is less than Beta and Standard Deviation of the benchmark.

-Tactical Sectoral Allocation
+Tactical Sectorial Allocation

 Exit Strategy